 The Montana Community Health Worker (CHW) Fundamentals training provides the knowledge and skills necessary to become a Community Health Worker.
-The instructor-guided curriculum takes approximately seven weeks (85 hours) to complete and consists of four online and in-person 15-hour Learning Modules and a 25-hour on-the-job Supervised Experience taken at the completion of the four Modules.
+The instructor-guided curriculum takes approximately seven weeks (85 hours) to complete and consists of four online or in-person 15-hour Learning Modules and a 25-hour on-the-job Supervised Experience taken at the completion of the four Modules.
 Each Module contains written content, videos, application activities, case studies and reflective journaling.
 An individual will gain skills in the following areas: professional skills & conduct; communication; self-care; interpersonal relationships; outreach, navigation & coordination; organization; advocacy; capacity building & teaching.
 The CHW training is facilitated by an instructor and provides a certificate upon completion.
-Total training fees are due at enrollment.
-Full reimbursement upon participant’s successful completion is available. *A trainee must be sponsored by an employer prior to beginning the training, as the 25-hour Supervised Experience is required to complete the course.
+The CHW Training Overview, includes a summary of course modules and learning outcomes. *A trainee must be sponsored by an employer prior to beginning the training, as the 25-hour Supervised Experience is required to complete the course.

 Participants register with their regional AHEC training provider.
 To register, click on the regional links below.

 An employer must formally sponsor a trainee prior to the start of the training.
 It is vital that the employer has the resources necessary for the trainee to meet the Supervised Experience required activities.
 The CHW “Manual for Supervised Experience” is available for sponsoring Facilities/Agencies, Instructors, and Preceptors.
-Scholarships to cover the cost of the training are available through the BHWET grant funded by HRSA.
 The host facility will pay the participant’s training cost upfront and then would be reimbursed upon the participant’s completion of the training.